chanhosuh/notes-on-crypto/ethereum.md

   usually has the ABI-encoded data needed to invoke a smart contract function, but for contract creation, will have the constructor initilization and smart contract bytecode
-- *gas price*:
+- *v*:
-  value in wei paid per unit of gas for executing the transaction
+  elliptic curve signature component
-- *gas limit*:
+- *r*:
-  max amount of gas to be spent on transaction execution
+  elliptic curve signature component
-- *nonce*:
+- *s*:
-  number of transactions sent by originating account
-- *signature (v, r, s)*:
+  elliptic curve signature component

-  elliptic curve signature values used to authenticate the sender of transaction
+The last three fields constitute the signature used to authenticate the sender of transaction.

 Note a transaction must be sent by an EOA, not a CA.  This is because it requires a signature, which only EOAs have.
 As mentioned above, a transaction may spawn